elamaran11/cnn-ref-app-setup-infra/README.md

 ## 1. Accounts

-1. Dynatrace - Assumes you will use a trial SaaS dynatrace tenant from https://www.dynatrace.com/trial and create a PaaS and API token
 1. GitHub - Assumes you have a github account and have created a new github organization
 1. Cloud provider account.
 Highly recommend to sign up for personal free trial as to have full admin rights and to not cause any issues with your enterprise account.
 Links to free trials
    * AWS - https://aws.amazon.com/free/